ibm-cloud-docs/logs-router/v3-migration-automated.md

 4. Learn about the migration states.
 For more information, see [Migration states](/docs/logs-router?topic=logs-router-v3-migration&interface=cli#v3-migration-states).

+During the migration process, there will be a brief interruption period (typically a few minutes) during which platform logs will not be received.
+Plan your migration accordingly to minimize the impact on your operations.
+{: important}

+**WARNING**: This migration is irreversible.
+Once you have migrated to v3, you cannot move back to v1.
+{: important}

 ## Step 1: Generate the Migration Plan
 {: #v3-migration-automated-generate}